Royal Limoges

 Royal Limoges is a Limoges porcelain manufacturer.
 Created in 1797, it is the oldest Limoges porcelain factory still in operation.
 The nearby Casseaux kiln is classified as a historic monument.

 Today, it continues to make its own clay.
-Its decorations are imagined by style cabinets or by the decorators of its own clients and are all exclusive.
+Its decorations by its artesans or as requests by clients and are all exclusive.

 It was successively known under the names of Porcelaines Alluaud, CFH (Charles Field Haviland), GDM (Gérard Dufraisseix and Morel), GDA (Gérard Dufraisseix and Abbott), SLPG (Société Limousine de Gestion Porcelainière) and Royal Limoges.

 The company also benefits from the Protected Geographical Indication (PGI).